Jack Robinson (surfer)

-Jack Robinson (born December 27, 1997) is an Australian professional surfer who competes on the World Surf League Men's Championship Tour.
+Jack Robinson (born 27 December 1997) is an Australian professional surfer who competes on the World Surf League Men's Championship Tour.
 He was crowned surfer of the year twice at the Australian Surfing Awards in 2020 and 2021.
 Robinson is often considered to one of the best barrel riders of the current days.
-Robinson did his best WSL performance in 2022 where he finished 3th on the final rankings.
+Robinson did his best WSL performance in 2022 where he finished 3rd on the final rankings.
+He qualified for the 2024 Olympic Games, where he won silver.

 Early years and personal life

 Robinson was born in December 1997 in Perth, Western Australia to parents Mersina Stratos and Trevor Robinson.
 He began surfing at age three.
 By the age of six, he moved with his family to Margaret River, Western Australia.

-By age 11, Robinson was surfing Pipeline in Hawaii at the Second-Reef at eight-to-10 foot.
-In 2010, Robinson was featured on the cover of “The Weekend Australian Magazine” and was described as a potential future "Kelly Slater".
+By age 11, Robinson was surfing eight-to-10 foot "second reef" waves at Banzai Pipeline in Hawaii.
+In 2010, Robinson was featured on the cover of The Weekend Australian Magazine and was described as a potential future Kelly Slater.

 In 2020, he married Julia Muniz, a Brazilian professional model from Espirito Santo, Brazil, in an intimate garden ceremony held in Margaret River.

+In 2023, the couple announced that Muniz was pregnant with their first child.